Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Introduction

 \begin{definition}[Tangent-space projection and projected geometry] Let $T_\theta\subseteq\R^d$ denote the identifiable tangent space at $\theta$ (i.e., the linear span of directions along which the loss varies at first order; formally $T_\theta:=\mathrm{range}(H(\theta))$, or equivalently $\mathrm{supp}(F(\theta))$ in the likelihood case), and let $\Pi_\theta$ be the Euclidean-orthogonal projector onto $T_\theta$.
 Define the projected noise covariance

 and, in the likelihood case, the projected Fisher information

 When $T_\theta=\R^d$, $\Pi_\theta=I$ and $G^\star=G$, $F^\star=F$. \end{definition}

-\begin{remark}[Terminological convention: ``Fisher/Godambe''] Throughout the paper we write ``Fisher/Godambe'' as shorthand for the following identification: in the correctly specified likelihood case, $G^\star(\theta^\star)=F^\star(\theta^\star)$ (Fisher information); for general losses, $G^\star(\theta^\star)$ is the projected gradient covariance whose inverse is the Godambe information.
+\begin{remark}[Terminological convention] Throughout the paper, the identified noise matrix is $G^\star(\theta)$ (the projected gradient covariance).
+In the correctly specified likelihood case, $G^\star(\theta^\star)=F^\star(\theta^\star)$ (projected Fisher information).
+For general losses, $G^\star(\theta^\star)$ is \emph{not} itself the Godambe information; rather, paired with the Hessian $H^\star$ it induces the classical sandwich covariance $H^{\star-1}G^\star H^{\star-1}$ and, by inversion, the Godambe information $J_{\mathrm{God}}=H^{\star\top}G^{\star-1}H^\star$.
 Every theorem statement holds with $G^\star$ in the general case and specializes to $F^\star$ under correct specification.
-When we write ``Fisher metric'' or ``Fisher-dual norm,'' the general-loss reader should substitute the corresponding Godambe/sandwich object. \end{remark}
+When we write ``Fisher metric'' or ``Fisher-dual norm,'' the general-loss reader should substitute the corresponding object defined by $G^\star$; the paired Godambe/sandwich interpretation always requires $H^\star$ as well. \end{remark}

 \begin{remark}[What enters later sections] Sections~\ref{sec:fisher-alignment}--\ref{sec:diffusion} show that the mini-batch noise covariance is (up to a sampling-design factor) exactly $G^\star(\theta)/b_t$ and reduces to $F^\star(\theta)/b_t$ under correct specification.
 This is the only matrix that enters the diffusion coefficient and Lyapunov balance. \end{remark}